adamsmasher/sokobanDOS/lesson2/README.markdown

 ```

 In lesson 1, we simply waited for five seconds before exiting.
 Real games,
-of course, should run as long as the player would like, so instead our
+of course, should run as long as the player would like, so now we make our
-game loop simply runs forever until the value of a variable, Quit, is
+game loop rus forever until the value of a variable, Quit, is
 set to 1, which we'll do in our keyboard handler once the user presses Esc.
 The `CMP` instruction CoMPares its two operands and sets the
 CPU flags accordingly.
 The following instruction, `JNE`, means Jump if Not